Can My Dog Eat That?

-Unlike dogs, humans have millions of treats to chose from.
+Unlike dogs, humans have millions of treats to choose from.
 No matter where life takes you, there will always be a delicious packaged snack ready to satisfy your taste buds.
 Sweet chocolate bars and gummy treats are designed to take the edge off pre-mealtime hunger.
 Today, we fully understand just how unhealthy snacking is with research pointing to obesity and heart disease.
 While we can chow on trans fats and chug sugary drinks for years before noticing the side effects, dogs can have serious complications in just one sitting.

 Treats and Drinks To Avoid: